-Score Range 236 and below 237-262 263-275 276 and above Placement No Placement MAT 211 MAT 211 or MAT 210 MAT 212
+Score Range 236 and below 237-262 263-275 276 and above Placement No Placement MAT 211 MAT 210 OR MAT 211 MAT 212

 Advanced Placement

 Advanced placement gives recognition to students who qualify for college-level work.
 Any student who passes a College Board Advanced Placement (AP) examination with a score of three or better can be awarded course placement, or credit toward graduation in the relevant subject area(s) of each AP exam passed.